広告 File Shraring Linux PC Zorin OS

 I previously wrote about how to share files using Samba and Nautilus's sharing features without editing `smb.conf`.

-This time, I’d like to explain how to share files via a web browser by installing an application called Cloud Commander.
+This time, I’d like to explain how to set up file sharing via a web browser by installing an application called Cloud Commander.
 You can share files over a local network using a web browser.

 1. Install Node.js